- Family and Parenting

 The influence of media on children also effects how kids perceive what is and is not acceptable.
 Smoking is an example.
 When celebrities and role models are depicted smoking; it appears to be a normal and acceptable behavior.
 So to with drug use, drinking, cell phone use when driving, physical violence, and so forth.

 Parental role modeling, the behavior of peers, and other factors play into this as well, but the effect of media is indeed strong.

 Certainly, the media often portrays men as aggressive, women as passive.
-In addition, women are often portrayed with a focus on their beauty and sexuality. (or perhaps their homemaking skills) These images, often repeated, can influence how both women and men feel women should not only look, but also how they should behave.
+In addition, women are often portrayed with a focus on their beauty and sexuality.
+These images, often repeated, can influence how both women and men feel women should not only look, but also how they should behave.